2 free sessions a month

 Loss of partner

-Loss of friend
+Loss of a partner

 Complicated grief